Cecil A. Partee: Illinois State Senate

 In 1966, he was elected to the Illinois State Senate.
 In 1975, he was elected as President of the Illinois Senate, becoming the first black person to serve in that role and the first to head a state legislature anywhere in the United States since the end of Reconstruction.

 He ran for Illinois Attorney General in 1976 and won the Democratic Party nomination, but lost the general election to Republican William Scott.

 20th Ward Committeeman

 During the 1970s, Partee served as Democratic Party committeeman for Chicago's 20th ward.
 He was credited in his Chicago Tribune obituary for playing an important role in helping Harold Washington win a close election for State Representative while in this position.

 City Treasurer of Chicago

 In 1979, he successfully ran for City Treasurer of Chicago.
 He won re-election twice and served in the office until 1989.

 Cook County State's Attorney

-Partee was appointed State Attorney for Cook County on April 24, 1989, when Richard M. Daley was elected Mayor of Chicago.
-He was the first black person to serve in this office, and the last until Kim Foxx in 2016.
-He lost a special election for the office to Republican candidate Jack O'Malley on November 6, 1990.
+Partee was appointed State's Attorney for Cook County on April 24, 1989, when Richard M. Daley was elected Mayor of Chicago.
+He was the first black person to serve in this office, and the last until Kim Foxx won election in 2016.
+He lost a special election for the office to Republican nominee Jack O'Malley on November 6, 1990.